newfies-dialer/newfies-dialer/docs/source/getting-started.rst

 --

-Newfies is an open source VoIP Dialer based on distributed message passing.
+Newfies is an open source VoIP Dialer and SMS broadcasting system based on distributed message passing.
 It has been built to support cloud based servers and can also work on standalone servers.
-It uses `Freeswitch`_ (VoIP Server) to outbound calls, but support for other VoIP Servers such as `Asterisk`_ could be easily added in the future.
+It uses `Freeswitch`_ (VoIP Server) to outbound calls.

 The platform is focused on real-time operations and task call distributions to clustered brokers and workers.